|

 select a different exercise routine if you have elevated blood glucose

 levels.
-Read this article on exercise
+Read this article on

-and diabetes to learn more.
+and diabetics to learn more.

 If you